 When he was just 11, he took over the management of the workshop after his father’s sudden death and started becoming very popular.
 We don’t know the exact date when Raphael and Perugino met for the first time, but when they did, Perugino became a master for Raphael to study and then surpass.

 Raphael’s version of The Marriage of the Virgin was commissioned by the Albizzini family for their chapel in San Francesco church in Città di Castello, in the province of Perugia.
 The artist finished the painting in 1504, and today you can find it at the Pinacoteca di Brera in Milan alongside Donato Bramante’s Christ at the Column and Piero della Francesca’s Brera Madonna.

-In Raphael's painting, we can see that the two groups' position is inverted: the women are on the left side while the men are on the right.
-They all have the physical features that are very common in Raphael's style and more generally in Renaissance art; their skin is diaphanous and their faces are perfectly oval.
+In Raphael’s painting, we can see that the position of the two groups is inverted: the women are on the left side while the men are on the right.
+They all have the physical features that are very common in Raphael’s style and more generally in Renaissance art; their skin is diaphanous and their faces are perfectly oval.

 Their clothes are of brighter and more intense colors, and have more detail – for example, the sleeve of the suitor who is breaking his branch.

 But the most significant differences between Perugino and Raphael’s characters are their poses and expressions.
 Raphael perfectly balances grace and humanity: the human figures seem less static, more natural, and involved in the event of marriage.